xcat2/confluent-docs/docs/miscellaneous/proxmoxguide.md

 In order to use VMs as nodes, you will probably want to change the networking to a bridge configuration.

-First, you will want to clear the configuration from the current nic that you want to turn into bridge.
-Don't worry, changes will not apply even as you hit 'ok'.
+First, you will want to clear the configuration from the current nic that you want to turn into a bridge.
+Don't worry, changes will not apply even when you click 'OK'.
 This is needed to make the network addresses available to the bridge.

 ![clearnic](../../assets/Proxmox/CreateNetworking-1ClearNicConfig.png)